-An SSP specifies the security measures for systems.
+A SSP specifies the security measures for systems.

-This section describes the development of an SSP.
+This section describes the development of a SSP.

-An SSP is a component of an agency's Information Security Management Framework, as mandated in the Australian Government Information Security Management Protocol.
+A SSP is a component of an agency's Information Security Management Framework, as mandated in the Australian Government Information Security Management Protocol.

 Information about other mandatory documentation can be found in the Documentation Fundamentals section of this chapter.